thomashirtz/douban-crawler/README.md

 # douban-crawler

 This repository contain a very simple crawler for retrieving movies from the site douban.
 This is a modified version of [this](https://github.com/jctian96/douban-web-crawler) webcrawler.
-Therefore all the credits goes to him.
-I decided to keep the core code of his crawler but simplify it to get the data into pickled dataframes.
+Therefore, all the credits goes to [jctian96](https://github.com/jctian96).
+I decided to keep the core code of his crawler but simplify it to get the data crawled directly into dataframes.

 ## Crawler principle